 The concept of mean is same as calculating the average value of a data set.
 In simple words, mean is the sum of total numeric values present in a data set divided by the number of values present in that data set.
 This type of mean is called Arithmetic mean.
 There are other three classes of mean: Geometric mean, Harmonic mean and Population mean.

-The geometric mean is used for positive numbers, which are interpreted in a data set as a product rather than sum.
-Harmonic mean is useful for those numbers, which have some relation with the term having units like data of velocity or acceleration collected in different time intervals.
+The geometric mean is used for positive numbers, which are interpreted in a data set as a product rather than a sum.
+The harmonic mean is useful for numbers which have some relation with the term having units like data of velocity or acceleration collected at different time intervals.
 Both velocity and acceleration have units like m/s and m/sq.sec.
-The population mean is different from all these means as it is the expected value of a random variable, calculated from average weight of all possible values.
+The population mean is different from all these means as it is the expected value of a random variable, calculated from the average weight of all possible values.

 If the number of values in your data set is an even number, then the mean of two middle values will be your median.
-When there is a possibility of asymmetry in distribution or end values are not given, median is helpful for measuring the location.
-Therefore, median is better source of measuring central tendencies, if few values are clearly separated from the main body of the data (called outliers).
+When there is a possibility of asymmetry in distribution or end values are not given, the median is helpful for measuring the location.
+Therefore, the median is a better source of measuring central tendencies, if few values are clearly separated from the main body of the data (called outliers).

-• To clear the difference between mean and median, here is an example:
+To clear the difference between mean and median, here is an example:

 Mean = 60+80+85+90+100= 415/5 = 83

 Median = 85 because it is the middle number of this data set.